Content

 Frequently Asked Questions

-You might not get prescribed antidepressants if the therapist decides on another course of depression treatment.
-You often have the option to decline medication suggestions and request an alternate treatment plan.
-However, discuss in detail your concerns with your doctor for the right decision.
+You might not get prescribed antidepressants if the clinician decides on another course of depression treatment.
+You often have the option to decline medication suggestions and request an alternate treatment plan; note that the final decision on including antidepressants in your treatment plan is at the discretion of your healthcare provider.

 Sources